sthiohnoo/fwe_test_repo/README.md

 ### Functionalities shoppingList.controller

+- __getShoppingLists :__
+  Method retrieves all shopping lists with its relations and returns them.
+If no shopping list is found, an empty array is returned.
 - __getShoppingListsById :__
-  Method retrieves a shopping list by its ID and returns it.
+  Method retrieves a shopping list by its ID with its relation and returns it.
 If no shopping list is found, a 404 error is returned.
 If the ID is not in the correct format, a 400 error is returned.
 - __getShoppingListsWithSearchingItemById :__
   Method retrieves shopping lists containing a specific item by its ID and returns them.
 If no shopping list is found, a